 Nona also works closely with the Students' Union.

-Nona has over 25 years’ experience in higher education as a business management lecturer, course leader and as a deputy head of faculty in London.
+Nona has over 25 years’ experience in higher education as a business management lecturer, course leader and as a deputy head of faculty.
 Prior joining Solent, Nona was the Director of Student Achievement at Kingston University, London and, before that, Director of Equality, Diversity and Inclusion.
-During this time, Kingston rose to the top 50 in the league tables and gained a national reputation for closing the BME attainment gap.
+During this time, Kingston rose to the top 50 in the league tables and gained a national reputation for closing the BAME awarding gap.

-Nona is the chair of the Higher Education Race Action Group (2012-present), a member of the UUK Advisory panel on racial harassment and a member of the Advance HE Peer Review Advisory Panel.
-Over the last decade Nona has worked closely with NUS, Advance HE and the Office for Students to raise the profile of learning and teaching, co-creation with students and race equality and inclusion for both staff and students.
-In 2017 Nona became a Principal Fellow of the Higher Education Academy and was awarded an OBE for her services to diversity and higher education.
+Nona regularly serves on national committees and working groups and is currently a member of the British Council Education Advisory Group, the Advance HE Peer Review Advisory Panel and is a Special Advisor on widening participation to the National Saturday Club.
+Over the last decade Nona has worked closely with UUK, NUS, Advance HE and the Office for Students to raise the profile of learning and teaching, co-creation with students and race equality and inclusion for both staff and students.
+Nona is a National Teaching Fellow, a Principal Fellow of the Higher Education Academy and was awarded an OBE for her services to diversity and higher education.

 Nona was the guest editor of the Compass Special Edition on BME attainment and has been a member of the peer review panel for publications for the NUS and the Leadership Foundation.
 Nona was invited as a visiting scholar at the University of North Carolina, Charlotte to share her work on inclusion.
 Nona has worked with universities in Sweden, India and Japan.

 Nona emigrated to the United Kingdom when she was five and has lived in London until she moved to Southampton in 2019 to take up her position at Solent.
-She has two adult children, a baby grandson and looks after Pepper, her son’s cockapoo, whenever possible.
+Nona likes to travel and is proud that she did a 10 day trek on the Annapurna trail in 2018.
+She has two adult children, two grandchildren, and looks after them and her children’s dogs, Pepper and Luna, whenever possible.